clear-code/typical-reply/README.md

          pref("extensions.typical-reply@clear-code.com.reply.awesome.allowedDomains", "example.com, example.jp");

+ 11. Define behaviour of auto-send.

+         pref("extensions.typical-reply@clear-code.com.reply.awesome.autoSend", "always");

+     If you set `autoSend` to `always`, then typical replies are sent to recipients automatically without confirmation.
+If you set it to `noquote`, then typical replies are sent automatically only when there is no quotation in the body.
+Otherwise, you have to click the "Send" button manually.
- 11. Define images for the type.
+ 12. Define images for the type.
      You can specify images as an URI.

          pref("extensions.typical-reply@clear-code.com.reply.awesome.icon",      "data:image/png,...");